 Rise of the Family Nurse Practitioner

 As noted above, nurse practitioner ranks are growing.
-The American Academy of Nurse Practitioners indicates that between 2018 and 2019 the number of NPs licensed to practice jumped by an estimated 22,000.
+The American Association of Nurse Practitioners (AANP) reports that there are more than 461,000 NPs licensed across the U.S. as of 2025—an increase of approximately 30,000 from 2023, reflecting a 7 percent growth.
 There is a shorter path from the classroom to helping patients, which makes the NP degree a great choice for many would-be PCPs.

 Primary care is the clinical focus of the majority of nurse practitioners.
-In fact, nurse practitioners can deliver many of the services typically provided by a primary care physician.
+According to the AANP, approximately 87% of NPs are certified in primary care, and NPs can deliver many of the services typically provided by a primary care physician.
 As patient demand increases, more and more NPs are available to resolve the health concerns patients have during this physician shortage.

 The flourishing number of nurse practitioners leads to greater access to care for those who need it most.
 Rural communities are often underserved, and metropolitan populations need sufficient care for their numbers.
 The prevalence of nurse practitioners has increased in both rural and non-rural settings.